miranj/craft-router/README.md

 The template would fetch the list of posts from `craft.entries` and narrow the range depending on if the `year` and `month` variables are set.

-But what if the blog also added a category page (e.g. `blog/street-food`)?
+But what if the blog also added a category page (e.g. `blog/camping`)?
-And what if the category pages supported their own yearly and monthly archive pages (e.g. `blog/dim-sums/2014`)?
+And what if the category pages supported their own yearly and monthly archive pages (e.g. `blog/camping/2014`)?
 We would either end up duplicating the code to fetch posts by creating multiple copies of the archive template, or end up adding the logic to handle category, year, and month _filters_ all in a single template and increasing its overall complexity.

 The Router plugin attempts to solve this problem by taking on the job of filtering entries based on URL parameters.
-It adds a new template variable `entries` which can be configured to, for the URL `blog/2015/01` contain blog posts published in January 2015, or for the URL `blog/dim-sums/2014` to show blog posts published in 2014 under the category "Dim sums".
+It adds a new template variable `entries` which can be configured to, for the URL `blog/2015/01` contain blog posts published in January 2015, or for the URL `blog/camping/2014` to show blog posts published in 2014 under the category "Camping".

 [ar]:https://docs.craftcms.com/v3/routing.html#advanced-routing-with-url-rules "Advanced Routing with URL Rules - Craft 3 Documentation"
 [yii routing]:https://www.yiiframework.com/doc/guide/2.0/en/runtime-routing#named-parameters "Handling Requests: Routing and URL Creation | Yii 2.0"